Tirat Zvi: Economy

 The kibbutz operates a meat processing factory, Tiv, which sells its products locally and abroad.
 Tirat Zvi is the largest date-palm grower in Israel, with 18,000 trees.
 The kibbutz also has a lulav business.
 Working with scientists from the Volcani Institute, Tirat Zvi developed a method of preserving the palm fronds for several months, allowing them to be harvested in the spring and sold in the fall, for use on the holiday of Sukkot.
 In 2009, it produced 70,000 lulavs.

+Archaeology

+At Tell Radra, a nearby archaeological site, a repurposed dedication to the Palmyran god Azizos, intended for the well-being of the emperors, was discovered in a ruined structure.
+It is engraved on a flat basalt stone and found its current location at the Katzrin Archaeological Museum.